 The district attorney has charged the couple of pouring ammonia on the clothing, bedding and electronics equipment of three tenants when they were not home and also removing other belongings from their apartment in an attempt to evict them.

-Court documents also contend that Kip Macy called a now-former tenant, who is a witness in the case, and told him that Nicole Macy had a gun and if the tenant ever came by the building again she would shoot him.
+Court documents also contend that Kip Macy called a now-former tenant, who is a witness in the case, and telling him that Nicole Macy had a gun and if the tenant ever came by the building again she would shoot him.
 Investigators discovered that Kip and Nicole Macy purchased a handgun two days earlier from a San Rafael gun store.

 Diana Kenny, an investigator for the district attorney's office, filed a declaration with the court that said she had interviewed four tenants and two former tenants involved in the case.
 "All have told me that they fear for their safety as a result of the conduct of Kip Macy and Nicole Macy," Kenney wrote in her declaration.